Just like the Disney parks, there’s a lot to learn about Disney cruising. Sail your first time like a pro with these Disney cruise tips.

 Why You Need to Use One For Your Cruise, Even if You Never Use Them

-Even for people who never use travel agents and prefer to book their own travel, they should use a travel agent to book a Disney cruises.
+Even for people who never use travel agents like Luxe Recess and prefer to book their own travel, they should use a travel agent to book a Disney cruises.
 Why?

-Unlike booking a hotel, you book your exact stateroom on a cruise, and not all staterooms are alike.
-Your agent needs to know the best Disney staterooms to book, like those with extra-large verandahs, and where on the ship is best for your family.
+Not all staterooms are alike.
+We know the best Disney staterooms to book, like those with extra-large verandahs, and where on the ship is best for your family.
 What should your stateroom be closest to?
 You’ll have no idea if you are new to cruise vacations.

 Another reason to use an agent is that most people choose a cruise because of the ease of this type vacation.
 It’s nice, sometimes critical, to have an advocate on your side.
-“Two weeks ago,” said agent Karen Shelton, “A client booked a short cruise for February in January.
-He declined insurance because it was not a huge trip and so close in time.
-A family member became suddenly ill the day before the cruise.
+Things come up.
+It’s a luxury having an advocate who can smooth things over and reduce your stress.

 Booking Cruise Flights

 Everyone will tell you never to arrive embarkation day to avoid missing the cruise because of flight delays, so you should fly in at least the day before your cruise departs.

 Most families departing from Port Canaveral enjoy time in the Walt Disney World resort before the cruise since it is the more physically demanding part of the vacation.
 I think two days before a cruise is essential (a day of arriving, a day in the parks, and embarkation), but I suggest even more if you are flying where there is a time zone difference more than an hour.

 Return flights should not be booked before 1PM to account for port travel and security delays.
 Clients with later flights home on the last day of the cruise can reserve a day-use room at the Hyatt Regency Orlando airport hotel.
 They can use the room to relax and store their suitcases and then enjoy some time to rest or explore Orlando attractions.